expo/expo/docs/pages/bare/using-expo-client.md

 const isAvailable = !!NativeModules.MyAnalytics;
 ```

-This is nice because it ensures the native module _must_ be installed and linked.
-Two issues with this solution:
+The above code snippet ensures the native module _must_ be installed and linked.
+However, there are two issues with this solution:

 1. You need to know the native module name ahead of time.
-2. You likely want an error to be thrown when a native module is missing in a custom build, this helps you determine if there was a native linking issue.
+2. You likely want an error to be thrown when a native module is missing in a custom build.
+This helps you determine if there is a native linking issue.

 ## Optional imports

-[Metro bundler](/guides/customizing-metro) has built-in support for optional imports.
-Optional imports refer to wrapping a `require` statement with a `try/catch` to prevent an error from being thrown when the requested module is missing:
+Optional imports are supported by [Metro bundler](/guides/customizing-metro).
+They refer to wrapping a `require` statement with a `try/catch` to prevent an error from being thrown when the requested module is missing:

 <SnackInline dependencies={['expo-constants', 'react-native-blurhash']}>